lekisyaaAaa/initialb2b/README.md

 ## 🔧 Troubleshooting

-### MongoDB Connection Issues
+### Database Connection Issues (PostgreSQL)
-1. Check network connectivity
+1. Ensure `DATABASE_URL` in `backend/.env` is correct and properly URL-encoded
-2. Verify connection string format
+2. If using Docker, verify the Postgres container is running: `docker ps` and view logs with `docker compose logs db`
-3. Ensure IP whitelist includes your address
+3. Confirm database credentials and that the database exists
-4. Confirm database user credentials
+4. Check firewall and port bindings (host port vs container port)

 ### ESP32 Not Sending Data
 1. Check Wi-Fi connection